Muts256/Threat-Hunt/Azuki_Dead_in_the_Water.md

 - Isolate affected systems.
 - Reset credentials for compromised accounts.
 - Restore systems from **offline or off-site backups**.
-- Re-enable and validate critical services.
+- Re-enable and validate, starting with the least critical to the most critical services.

 ### Short-Term
 - Perform full forensic review of affected hosts.